 By introducing a single consistent supervisory approach across the relevant sectors, DORA ensures convergence and harmonization of security and resilience practices across the EU.

-DORA will enter into force on 16 January 2023.
+DORA entered into force at the beginning of 2023.
 With an implementation period of two years, financial entities will be expected to be compliant with the regulation latest by early 2025.

 Our expert for questions

 Given the broad scope of DORA, it is likely that it addresses many topics that have already been considered by existing regulations in Hungary.

 Nevertheless, certain topics such as threat intelligence and threat-led penetration testing are of a new character and therefore require heightened attention.
 Further, the ability to develop an overarching visibility and understanding of all the key dependencies between your entity and your critical ICT service providers is another challenge we see.

 Our recommendation for all entities in scope is therefore regardless of where you are in terms of the maturity of your digital and operational resilience, DORA should be a trigger for either starting or enhancing your resilience journey.
 An initial GAP analysis and maturity assessment is a great starting point.

 Generally, entities that are applying the current regulatory requirements in line with current audit practices may be better positioned to implement the majority of the DORA requirements.
 Yet, having supported numerous clients with their cyber security and resilience efforts, our message is: do not be complacent.
 There is no such thing as “too resilient” or “too secure”.
 Remember, in the end, the more resilient you are than your competitors, the greater your competitive advantages.

 We view DORA simultaneously as a challenge and opportunity for financial entities.
 The EU-wide uniform requirements of DORA mean that financial entities need to ensure they can manage a consistent maturity level of cyber security and operational resilience across all their EU operations.